 Johan Philipsson Hilduinen ca 1620-1697 Mårten Hindersson ca 1625-1697 Erik ca 1640 only known from his two sons Erik and Håkan The first map shows the proportion of the persons born 1890-1930 who descend from them.

-Today I visited the ruins of Erik Erssons farm in Knaften.
+I visited the ruins of Erik Erssons farm in Knaften several times.
 Erik is my grandfather 9 generations back.
 He is confirmed to belong to the haplogroup Q-L804 by 5 kits decending from him and one from his brother Håkan Ersson.
-Its the blue area “Gammelhemmet” on the map.
+Its the blue area “Gammelhemmet” on the map on the bottom.
 The blue line is a water canal to get water to the farm.

 View over a part of Örträsket and Mårdberget (English: Marten mountain, Local dialect: Malberget) from Västra Örträsk.
 Mårdberget has given name to Mårdbergets lappskatteland.
 There is supposed to be rock carvings on top of it but I did not find them now.